Attendance + FAQs

 What is unacceptable?

-The Academy will not authorise absence for day trips, visiting relatives, shopping, birthdays or looking after family members etc. Similarly we cannot accept taking siblings to school as a reason for persistent lateness.
+The Academy will not authorise absence for day trips, visiting relatives, shopping, birthdays, holidays or looking after family members etc. Similarly we cannot accept taking siblings to school as a reason for persistent lateness.

 Will the Academy contact me if my child is absent?